aji/miau/README.md

 key.
 For now high-level documentation is going in the `README.md`, until we decide that a wiki of some kind (probably just the GitHub wiki) is sufficient.

+## Development workflow

+First, you should copy `config/miau-dev.toml.demo` to `config/miau-dev.toml`.
+By default, the bot looks for an override file at `config/miau-dev.toml`.
+This is to prevent people from accidentally using the production configuration when running the bot.
+Since `config/miau-dev.toml` is in `.gitignore`, you can make changes to it without worrying about accidentally committing them.

+To compile and run the bot with the development configuration, run something like the following:

+    $ cargo build
+    $ target/debug/miau

+`miau` looks for the name of the configuration overlay in the `MIAU_OVERLAY` environment variable.
+For example, to run the bot with the demo development overlay,

+    $ MIAU_OVERLAY=config/miau-dev.toml.demo target/debug/miau

+or

+    $ export MIAU_OVERLAY=config/miau-dev.toml.demo
+    $ target/debug/miau

+If you specifically want to use the production configuration, you can specify `config/miau-prod.toml` or `/dev/null` as the value of `MIAU_OVERLAY`.
+If you want to test a different base configuration file, `miau` looks in `MIAU_CONFIG` for the path.
+This defaults to `config/miau-prod.toml`, but no warning is printed when using the default.

+It's recommended to install `multirust`, `travis-cargo`, and the Heroku Toolbelt for the most accurate testing setup.
+Thankfully, this is usually only necessary when testing changes to the Travis and Heroku integration, but it can be useful to verify that a set of changes will correctly build and run in production.
+To build:

+    $ multirust default nightly
+    $ travis-cargo

+To run,

+    $ cargo build --release
+    $ MIAU_OVERLAY=my-overlay.toml heroku local

 ## The build system

 `miau` is a Cargo-based project, providing easy and consistent access to all